Members of the

 Paul Umfleet

 I know, the photo is kind of old and I will try to find a newer one.
 I have been a musician since I was about 10 years old and started playing the trumpet.
 Like too many of us I did not play much in the middle years of my life but the stereo.
-Five years ago I started playing tuba.
-They would not let me play tuba in the Dulcimer Society so I bought and learned to play the Bodhran.
-Since being in the group I have gotten more interested in the dulcimer and have since built two of them.
-I am learning to play them also.
+Several years ago I started playing tuba but they would not let me play tuba in the Dulcimer Society so I bought and learned to play the Bodhran.
+Since being in the group I have gotten very interested in the dulcimer and have since built four of them.
+Then I bought a good one and gave up building.
+My passion the last few years has been the Irish whistle.
 My wife Ann and I live outside of Lawrenceville and I still work as a woodcarver. www.umfleet.net